|

 Pirate #3

 Beautiful Green Nevada Turquoise.
-This mine is
+This mine is still

-County outside of the town of Mina, in the Candelaria hills.
+of the town of Mina, in the Candelaria hills.
+This is a mine

-This is a mine that goes back in history almost 100 years.
+that goes back in history almost 100 years.
+This mine is mainly

-This mine is mainly a producer of Gold.
+a producer of Gold.

 |